staabm/phpstan-dba/README.md

 This extension provides the following features:

-* inspect prepared sql queries, detect syntax errors and placeholder/bound value mismatches
+* inspect sql queries, detect syntax errors and placeholder/bound value mismatches
 * type-inferrence for `Doctrine\DBAL\Result`, `PDOStatement` and `mysqli_result`
 * builtin support for `doctrine/dbal`, `mysqli`, and `PDO`
+* API to built the same features for your custom sql based database access layer

 [see the unit-testsuite](https://github.com/staabm/phpstan-dba/tree/main/tests/data) to get a feeling about the current featureset.